code-and-effect/effective_datatables/README.md

 No javascript required.
 Just use the `chart do ... end` block and return an Array of Arrays.

+The first collection, `collection` is the raw results as returned from the `collection do` block.

+The second collection, `searched_collection` is the results after the table's search columns have been applied, but irregardless of pagination.

 ```ruby
 charts do
   chart :breakfast, 'BarChart' do |collection|